icsanabriar/hackerrank-java/README.md

     mvn clean test
 ```

-## Check Application Test Coverage on Terminal using Jacoco
+## Check Application Test Coverage using Jacoco

+To verify test coverage on terminal:

-1. Verify the version of your JDK - 1.8.x or higher.
+1. Verify the version of your JDK - 14.x or higher.
 2. Verify the version of Maven - 3.6.x or higher.
 3. Download the source code from repository.
 4. Open a terminal.